These fear meditation scripts, mantras and mudras will let you overcome the fear in your life today.

 - “I am fearless and immovable.”

 - “I embrace hope, love and optimism.”

 - “I am an optimistic and hopeful person.”

-Those affirmations are a great way to start to end fear.
+Have you recited each of those ten times?
+Excellent.
+Those affirmations are a great way to start to stop being afraid.

 Let’s go further.

 There are many sacred mantras that are said to completely stop fear.